zubairahmad57/Food-Masala-E-commerce/README.md

-FoodMasala - E-commerce Food Website
+FoodMasala - E-commerce Food Website:
 <br>
-FoodMasala is an online platform designed to sell a wide variety of food products.
+*FoodMasala is an online platform designed to sell a wide variety of food products.
 <br>
-Our website is mobile-friendly, ensuring a seamless shopping experience across all devices.
+*Our website is mobile-friendly, ensuring a seamless shopping experience across all devices.
 <br>

 Technologies Used.